satwiksunnam19/PhysMop_V2/README.md

 ## References
 Part of our code is developed based on [siMLPe](https://github.com/dulucas/siMLPe).
 The SMPL model data is downloaded from [SMPL-X model](https://github.com/vchoutas/smplx).
 We thank them for generously sharing their outstanding work.

----

-Feel free to adjust the content to match your specific modifications and requirements!